-Before I worked in this sector, I assumed all fostering agencies would be not-for-profit, so it's important to 'do your homework' and work out what type of organisation feels right for you.
-Working at Team Fostering is particularly rewarding for me because the agency is a truly ethical not-for-profit agency that invests all surplus into putting children’s futures first.
-Our staff and foster carers value this ethical approach to fostering immensely, and I’m so proud to be part of an agency like ours.
-If you believe that giving children the best start in life is more important than profit, you’re far better off approaching a not-for-profit agency.
-These agencies are able to offer the fees, support and training that for-profit agencies, often with additional opportunities made possible by the reinvestment of funds!
+Before I worked in the fostering industry I assumed all fostering agencies would be not-for-profit, so it's important to 'do your homework' and work out what type of organisation feels right for you.
+Working at Team Fostering is particularly rewarding for me because the agency is a truly ethical, not-for-profit one that invests any surplus funds into putting children’s futures first.
+Our staff and foster carers value this ethical approach to fostering immensely, and I’m proud to be part of an agency like ours.
+Not-for-profit agencies are able to offer similar fees, support and training as for-profit agencies, often with additional opportunities made possible by the reinvestment of funds!
 Read more about our support by clicking here.

 6) What is your gut instinct telling you?

 You’ll know within minutes of looking at a website, a social media channel or an article whether you think an agency is putting children’s futures first and whether it's somewhere that impresses you and engages you.

 Speak with the agency on the phone and consider the way their staff speak to you.
 Are they quick at answering your queries?
 Are they polite?
 Fostering is an amazing role and it’s important that, if you start a fostering journey, you do it with an agency that you’d like to call home with an organisation that takes the time to welcome your enquiry and answer any questions that you have.'